khaneliman/Austin-Horstman/README.md

   *Steps required to install project and how to get the development environment running:*

-  You must have the [.NET](https://dotnet.microsoft.com/download/) SDK installed. [.NET](https://dotnet.microsoft.com/download/) 5 is recommended.
+  You must have the [.NET](https://dotnet.microsoft.com/download/) SDK installed. [.NET](https://dotnet.microsoft.com/download/) 6 is required.

   If this is your first time with dotnet development locally.
 You must trust the local https development certificates.